brainsum/drupal8-startertheme/README.md

 project (only maintained, but no any new features in the future), only a few (12) rules supported (Stylelint has more than 160 + plugins), but it can autofix everything and sorting CSS rules.
 Recommended to run it manually before commit a Sass file.
-It has IDE/code editor plugins too.
+Use the `.csscomb.json` with IDE/code editor plugins.
 CSSComb config based on Drupal's [CSSCombx](https://github.com/drugan/csscombx) config, but updated to latest version and added new css properties.

 Currently there aren't a "perfect" tool, so there are some caveats: